Anatomy

 The ARIA role for the card base actions component is button, and the button has an accessible label.

-- By default, the accessible name is computed from any text content inside the button element; however, it can also be provided with
+- By default, the accessible name is computed from any text content inside the button element; however, it can also be provided the

 aria-pressed